A career in the skilled trades

 • developmental services worker

-This innovative program lets high school students in Grades 11 and 12 focus on a career path that matches their skills and interests while earning their Ontario Secondary School Diploma.
+The Specialist High Skills Major (SHSM) is an innovative program that lets high school students in Grades 11 and 12 focus on a career path that matches their skills and interests while earning their Ontario Secondary School Diploma.

 Students can: